1. Get access

 • A unique alphanumeric name.
 You pick this value.

-3. Set up authentication credentials
+3. Authentication credentials

-Before you can get going with any Akamai API, you need to set up authentication credentials for access.
-Here, we set up an "API client" for the primary admin user with these credentials for all of the APIs you’ll be using.
+You need to set up authentication credentials before you can start using any Akamai API.
+Set up an API client for the primary admin user with these credentials for all of the APIs you’ll be using.

-1. Access Control Center and log in using your primary admin account.
+1. Access Control Center, and log in using your primary admin account.

 2. Select > ACCOUNT ADMIN > Identity & access.